 Hunting Game: If you have the ability to fashion a weapon by sharpening a long sturdy stick, you can use that tool to spear small game or fish.
 The benefit to this method is that it takes very little craftsmanship to make a stick pointy enough to pierce the body of a small creature, but you can waste a lot of precious energy in your pursuit, as you burn a lot of calories chasing after and trying to spear small critters for food.
 And that’s compounded the larger the animal is, as is the risk of injury.

 Trapping: There are a number of different small survival traps you can make out in the wild using just the materials you have on you and stuff from your surroundings.
-In fact, the Art of Manliness has this handy guide on how to build a small game survival snare.
 While it takes patience and some skill to build a trap and use it to catch a meal, it will also cost you far fewer calories than actively hunting for food.

 Fishing: If you have something you can use as a fishing line and hook, you’re near a body of water, and you’ve got some time, this is probably your best option for finding high-protein safe-to-eat food.
 All you really have to do is set up your fishing line – with bait, if you can manage it – and wait until you catch something.
 Just be aware that places with an abundance of fish are also going to be frequented by other larger predators.